How to Match Sock Colors with Pants and Shoes

 If you consider yourself savvier than the average man when it comes to fashion, you can take things to the next level with these advanced sock rules.

-Two Tone Socks with Solid Pants – If you don’t like the stark contrast of solid against solid, an excellent option is a two-toned sock.
+• Two-Tone Socks with Solid Pants – If you don’t like the stark contrast of solid against solid, an excellent option is a two-toned sock.
 This arrangement provides less contrast and has a refined look that is more neutral.
 Two-toned socks work with subtle patterns such as shadow stripes or subtle argyles in the same color family.

 Correctly matching your socks with your pants and shoes will provide a highly polished look.